HewageNKM/Hello-Shoes-Application/readme.md

 # Hello Shoes Front-end
 ## 1. Introduction
 ### [Here All the Diagrams](https://drive.google.com/drive/folders/1J_u5uwWprFtQpj87B2Lx4k_2E5xKYe5u?usp=drive_link)
 This is a simple front-end project for Shoes Store.
-The project is a hybrid page application that displays a list of shoes and allows users to add shoes to the cart.
+The project is a hybrid page application that displays a list of shoes and allows users to manage shoes.
 The project is built with the following technologies:
 - Vanilla HTML, CSS and JS
 - jQuery